logseq/docs/db-version-changes.md

 * Properties have a lot more functionality with the [new properties](./db-version.md#properties)!
 * Previous tags should behave like before that an inline tag is entered using `Cmd-Enter`.
     * NOTE: Pressing enter on a `#` input triggers a powerful [new tags](./db-version.md#new-tags) feature.
-* The application loads should load _much_ faster.
-Our last performance test exercised 30k+ pages.
 * All blocks and pages have created-at and updated-at timestamps!
 With this built-in dimension of time, time powered features are possible.
 *  The [previous tables](https://docs.logseq.com/#/page/tables) including version 2 are replaced by a shadcn based table.
 The new tables have inline editing like spreadsheets by default.
 Currently these tables are seen on pages of properties, new tags and the `All pages` page.
 * Markdown is the only supported format.
 Org mode file graphs will be able to convert to DB graphs.